beda-software/inferno_suite_generator/README.md

    - Validation tests
    - Must Support tests
    - Reference resolution tests
+   - Create tests
 4. **Generate Groups**: Organizes tests into groups by resource type
 5. **Generate Suites**: Creates a test suite that includes all the groups
 6. **Integrate with Inferno**: Adds the generated suite to the main Inferno application

 ## Configuration

 The configuration file (`config.json`) controls how the generator works.
-For a complete and up-to-date schema, see `config-user-guide.md` and `config.example.json` at the project root.
+See the example configurations at the project root: `config.example.json` and `config.example2.json`.
 Here's an example configuration with explanations:

 ```json
 {